MattyRad/git-stax/README.md

 - Creates a GitLab MR
 	- Targets parent branch
 	- Sets the MR Title to the last commit, stripping out the type/scope from conventional commits

+- [1] Yes, we could switch to email patches, but let's be realistic.